CodecoolGlobal/ask-mate-3-python-Deezyeke/README.md

 ## Short introduction

-This is the third and last sprint of our team project at our programming school Codecool, it's about creating a web app where anyone can ask anything.
+This is the third and last sprint of our team project named "Zsaszk!" at our programming school Codecool, it's about creating a web app where anyone can ask anything.
 You can visit the page as a guest and view questions and answers.
 If you'd like to, you can create a new user to be able to ask and answer questions, as well as to tag, upvote or downvote them.
 There are also a number of little inside jokes and easter eggs we've hidden inside the webpage or the code.

 ## Technologies